Desmond Elliot: Politics

+On the 20th of May, 2026, Desmond Elliot lost the APC primaries to Honourable Barakat Odunuga-Bakare, polling a total of 270 votes against 11,385 for the eventual winner.

 Personal life

 Elliot is married and has four children.
 He is involved in public relations for Globacom.

 Desmond Elliot celebrated his 15th wedding anniversary with his wife, Victoria Elliot on 26 December 2018.